awesome-kyuubi/hadoop-testing/README.md

 ## Roadmap

-1. Add more components, such as LDAP, Kerberos, Flink, HBase, etc.
+1. Add more components, such as LDAP, Kerberos, HBase, etc.
-2. This project is in very early stage, and the current way is not flexiable enough to support various testing scenarios.
-For example, there is no switch to turn on/off each components by configuration.
-To address such issues, we may want to leverage the template engine like Ansible plus Jinja2 to generate the docker-compose.yml file and configuration files for each component, so that user could easily customize the testing environment by modifying the configurations.
+2. Fully templatized.
+Leverage Ansible and Jinja2 to templatize the Dockerfiles, shell scripts, and configuration files, so that user can easily customize the testing environment by modifying the configurations, e.g. only enable the a subset of components, change the version of the components.
+3. Provide user-friendly docs, with some basic tutorials and examples, e.g. how to create a customized testing environment, how to run some basic examples, how to add a new component, etc.
+4. Kerberized Hadoop cluster is a common scenario in the production environment, and it's usually a headache to set up a kerberized environment and tackle the Kerberos-related issues.
+We can provide a kerberized environment for testing and learning.